4th INTERNATIONAL WORKSHOP

 Berlin Institute of Health, Charité – Universitätsmedizin Berlin

-After 3 successful meetings (July 2015, May 2017, and July 2019), and an imposed pandemic intermission, we are planning the sequel to our International Workshop on Spine Loading and Deformation in Berlin on July 5 – 7, 2023.
+After 3 successful meetings (July 2015, May 2017, and July 2019), and an imposed pandemic intermission, we are pleased to welcome you to our 4th International Workshop on Spine Loading and Deformation in Berlin on July 5 – 7, 2023.